 Hickory Valley is a tiny town located in the state of Tennessee.
 With a population of 80 people and just one neighborhood, Hickory Valley is the 392nd largest community in Tennessee.

-Hickory Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hickory Valley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hickory Valley is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Hickory Valley who work in sales jobs (36.49%), office and administrative support (33.78%), and healthcare (5.41%).

 As is often the case in a small town, Hickory Valley doesn't have a public transportation system that people use for their commute.